YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/generations/2nd-gen.md

   attribto="wondergirls"
   attriburl="https://www.youtube.com/channel/UCTE8ueKNA54RcO6MgXif2Tg"
 >}}

 * Did you know?
-  * Their internationally hit *Nobody* (2008; en 2009) is still referred to by International fans as the song which made the word "K-Pop" known all over? **Wonder Girls** is a very important part of Korean Pop Music history.
+  * Their internationally hit song, *Nobody* (2008; 2009), is still referred to by international fans as the song which made the word "K-pop" known all over
 * Wikipedia: [Wonder Girls](https://en.wikipedia.org/wiki/Wonder_Girls)

 ### SUPERNOVA